 About Katharine Duckett

 Katharine Duckett is the award-winning author of Miranda in Milan, a Shakespearean fantasy novella debut that NPR calls "intriguing, adept, inventive, and sexy."
 Her short fiction has appeared in Uncanny, Apex, PseudoPod, and Interzone, as well as various anthologies including Disabled People Destroy Science Fiction and Wilde Stories 2015: The Year's Best Gay Speculative Fiction, Some of the Best from Tor.com: 2020, and Rebuilding Tomorrow.
-She is the guest fiction editor for Uncanny's Disabled People Destroy Fantasy issue, and an advisory board member for The Octavia Project.
+She is the guest fiction editor for Uncanny's Disabled People Destroy Fantasy issue, and is an advisory board member for The Octavia Project.